Shunderpooch/WPI-CS-2303-Systems-Programming/Readme.md

 in the folder directory of the project.

 #### Running Lab 2
-Test data is included, [Here, as Lab2.txt](/Lab2.txt), and can be piped in.
-Example output is included as well, [Here, as Lab2.out](/Lab2/Lab2.out).
+Test data is included, [Here as Lab2.txt](/Lab2.txt), and can be piped in.
+Example output is included as well, [Here as Lab2.out](/Lab2/Lab2.out).

 ```sh
 $ ./Lab2